-Women’s History Month originated in 1978 in Santa Rosa, California when the Sonoma County Commission on the Status of Women created Women’s History Week—the week of March 8—to coincide with the celebration of women during International Women’s Day.
-In the following year, states around the country followed California’s lead and began week-long celebrations of their own until President Jimmy Carter declared National Women’s History Week as the week of March 8, 1980.
-In 1987, Congress passed a measure to make the month of March Women’s History Month—and every year since, the month has been a way to celebrate the accomplishments and strength of women from diverse walks of life.
+March is Women's History Month, a time to celebrate the remarkable achievements and resilience of women from all walks of life.
+The month-long celebration has its roots in California, where the Sonoma County Commission on the Status of Women created Women's History Week in 1978 to coincide with International Women's Day.
+Following California's lead, other states began holding week-long celebrations until President Jimmy Carter declared National Women's History Week as the week of March 8, 1980.
+In 1987, Congress passed a measure to make the entire month of March Women's History Month.

-One way to celebrate the rich history and achievements of women is to read books detailing stories of amazing real-life women, as well as fictional works and poetry by women who use storytelling to document the female experience.
-The following are nine empowering reads to help you celebrate Women’s History Month and learn more about the lives of women from different backgrounds and upbringings.
+One way to celebrate Women's History Month is by reading books detailing stories of amazing real-life women, as well as fictional works and poetry by women who use storytelling to document their experience.
+These powerful narratives offer a window into the experience of being a woman and inspire us to fight for equity and inclusion for all women.
+The following are nine empowering reads to help you celebrate the month and learn more about the lives of women from all backgrounds and upbringings.

 1. Anne Frank: The Diary of a Young Girl by Anne Frank